brownplt/smol-translator/README.md

 # SMoL Translator

-This package defines the SMoL language and provides functions that translate SMoL programs and outputs to other languages (currently JavaScript and Python).
+This package defines the SMoL language and provides functions that translate SMoL programs and outputs to other languages.

 See [the SMoL vs JavaScript
-section](#smol-vs-javascript) for limitations and known incompatibilities between the languages.
+section](#smol-vs-javascript) for limitations in translation to JavaScript.

 See [the SMoL vs Python
-section](#smol-vs-python) for limitations and known incompatibilities between the languages.
+section](#smol-vs-python) for limitations in translation to Python.

+Translation to Scala 3 is WIP.

 ## Installation